mercurius-js/mercurius/docs/integrations/prisma.md

 The above command does three things:
 1. Creates a new SQL migration file for this migration
+1. Creates the database if it does not exist
 1. Runs the SQL migration against the database
 1. Generates Prisma Client